 Postsecondary Education Administrators

 Postsecondary education administrators can lend their services in a wide range of departments within educational institutions from admissions to student affairs.
 Postsecondary education administrators who work in student affairs provide advice for students on personal or academic issues.
 They develop and oversee non-academic programs for students and schedule services and events for them.
 Though a PhD isn't required, having that level of education will help improve a candidate's odds of employment.
-Additionally, PhD graduates will have a good understanding of how and why students behave the way they do in certain learning environments, allowing to select spaces that facilitate a healthy learning experience.
+Additionally, PhD graduates will have a good understanding of how and why students behave the way they do in certain learning environments, allowing them to select spaces that facilitate a healthy learning experience.

 Instructional coordinators work with educational institutions to develop a well-rounded curriculum.
 They collect and examine student test data and evaluate potential educational materials like textbooks.
 In addition, these same individuals set up and conduct teacher training workshops and instruct teachers on how to implement a new curriculum.
 While only a master's is required, having a PhD ensures that prospective job seekers have a wide breadth of knowledge on the subject of education.